gjermundgaraba/bjaanes.github.io/_posts/2015-11-08-smart-home-series-part-2-learning-to-solder-and-failing-at-it.md

 &nbsp;

 Perhaps I should have practiced on some less important things first?
 Yes, I should have.
-I really should have... \*sigh\*.
+I really should have... *sigh*.
 Nothing do to about that now.

-&nbsp;

 I think the soldering technique was decent; I just messed up somewhere.
 It happens.